rchain/reference/faq.md

 - RChain sends out a bi-weekly newsletter.
 [Subscribe on the website](https://www.rchain.coop/#joinus) at the base of the main page.
 - The [zoom.us](https://zoom.us/) app is used for teleconferencing such as the wednesday Weekly Debrief.
 - To review past Debrief Summaries and Newsletter archives use the [Summary Index](https://github.com/rchain/Members/wiki/Weekly-Debrief-Index).
+- The [RChain Developer Forum] (https://forum.rchain.coop) is the place to ask questions and get answers to questions related to RChain software and Rholang.

 ## Tokens